-Test 4-3.1.b changes the binarization of mmvd_distance_idx, making the codeword for larger MVDs shorter.
+Test 4-3.1.b changes the binarization of mmvd_distance_idx, making the codeword shorter for larger MVDs.

 Test 4-3.1.c replaces the tile group header flag tile_group_fpel_mmvd_enabled_flag by a syntax symbol that could represent 4 alternative resolutions of MMVD distance instead of 2 in the current VTM design.